 This information is to assist people being released from prison and their families who may be threatened with homelessness.

 Housing options whilst on bail

 If you are granted bail you will be required to provide an address (which can include family and friends) but if you do not have suitable accommodation alternative options are available including the Bail Accommodation and Support Service (BASS) provided by Stonham.

-For further information about BASS, including contact information and opening hours, visit the BASS website.
+Further information about BASS, including contact information and opening hours can be found on the BASS website.

 Keeping your home whilst on bail, remand or in prison

-For more information on housing benefit including contact information and opening hours visit the Housing Benefit pages on this website.
+More information on housing benefit including contact information and opening hours can be found on our Housing Benefit pages.

 Universal Credit (UC)

 If you were getting Universal Credit to help pay your rent or a mortgage before you were on bail, remand or in prison, you can continue to get UC housing costs payments for up to six months.
 You will not get UC housing costs if you expect to be in prison (including time on remand) for more than six months.
 You should try to set up a direct debit to pay your UC direct to your landlord.
 You cannot make a new claim for UC if you are in prison.